-after the cmd_track command GD.inputs.track_val holds the angle in Furmans from screen position (240, 271) to the touch location.
+After the cmd_track command, GD.inputs.track_val holds the angle in Furmans from screen position (240, 271) to the touch location.
 The game copies this value into the turret's angle variable.

 '''

-if ((GD.inputs.track_tag & 0xff) == 1)
+if ((GD.inputs.track_tag & Oxff) == 1)

 turret.angle = GD.inputs.track_val;

 '''

-When the turret is drawn, the angle variable is used with cmd_rotate to rotate its bitmap, which is in the "0 Furmans" orientation:
+When the turret is drawn, the angle variable is used with cmd_rotate to rotate the turret's bitmap, which is in the "0 Furmans" orientation: